 EDF works to reduce exposure to lead, arsenic, and cadmium as they are the heavy metals most commonly found in food and they have also been identified by the Food and Drug Administration (FDA) as priorities for reduction due to their impact on children’s neurodevelopment.
 We have a particular focus on lead as part of our broader strategy to protect children from all sources of lead exposure.

 Using FDA data, EDF has conducted several analyses showing progress in reducing heavy metal levels in foods and highlighting areas for improvement.
-Our 2017 report, revealed that lead was frequently detected in certain children’s foods, and follow-up blogs have indicated that overall rates of detectable lead have declined, though the rates remain high for specific types of food.
-Additional studies from FDA, Consumer Reports and Healthy Babies Bright Futures have continued to draw attention to the problem of heavy metals in food.
+Our 2017 report, revealed that lead was frequently detected in certain children’s foods, and follow-up blogs have indicated that overall rates of detectable lead have generally declined, though the rates remain high for specific types of food.
+Additional studies from FDA, Consumer Reports, Healthy Babies Bright Futures and Congress have continued to draw attention to the problem of heavy metals in food.

 Why heavy metals are a concern

-Heavy metals are potent neurotoxicants that can impair children’s normal brain development.
+Heavy metals are potent nueurotoxicants that can impair children’s normal brain development.
 While the levels in any one food may be low, the cumulative effect of dietary heavy metals can be significant.